muzny/csci3010-cuboulder/compiling_for_windows/WSL/instructions.md

 ## Enabling Windows Subsystem for Linux

-1. Type `Turn Windows features on or off` into your taskbars search box.
+1. Type `Turn Windows features on or off` into your taskbars search box. (see screenshot #1)

-![Windows features screenshot][1]

-2. Check Windows Subsystem for Linux in the Windows Features Window
+2. Check Windows Subsystem for Linux in the Windows Features Window. (see screenshot #2)

-![Windows features menu screenshot][2]

     Then press OK and restart your machine.